God's Reward System

 My audience was not quite that big on Saturday morning - we had started with five students, and the number had doubled over the following hour.
 It was time to reveal Paul’s explanation to God’s reward system.

-Part 2 - Can You Sin Your Way Out Of Eternal Life?
+Part 2 - Can You Sin Your Way Out of Eternal Life?

 Paul sums up God’s reward system in 1 Corinthians 3 like this: